 We have not performed any work, and do not express any conclusion regarding the ongoing effectiveness of the application of the Procedures.
+In March 2019 we conducted a verification of the Report and revised our opinion.

 Assurance Standards

 We performed our work in accordance with Carbon Trust's assurance methodology which is based on the International Standard on Assurance Engagements 3000 ("ISAE 3000").
 However, this second opinion is not an assurance opinion in accordance with ISAE 3000.